 There were 70,311 domestic violence cases reported to the New Jersey police in 2011.
 There are many cases that go unreported as well, making domestic violence an issue of great concern in the state.
 Families who are involved in divorce or family law cases have a higher incidence of domestic violence.
 The family may come to court because the violence has ended the relationship or the violence may emerge as the relationship is ending.

 The domestic violence law in New Jersey is drafted to ensure that a victim of domestic violence feels protected and safe.
 In that regard, often times the judges hearing a domestic violence case will award exclusive use and occupancy of the home to the victim and order that the perpetrator must reside outside of the home.
 In a matter where both parties wish to retain the marital residence, this may give the victim spouse who is permitted to remain in the home an upper hand in the overall settlement of this issue.

 Additionally, domestic violence between the parties or in the home is a factor that is considered when a judge addresses custody.
 Just as with the marital home, judges hearing a domestic violence matter will likely order that the children will reside primarily with the victim during the divorce proceedings.
 This is intended to protect the children and act in their best interests by protecting them from a potentially volatile parent.
 However, it can also give the victim parent an advantage in a custody dispute, as it may set the stage for a new “status quo” custody arrangement.

 Domestic violence is a very serious subject.
 The impact that a restraining order may have on your divorce should be fully explored with your attorney.
-If you have questions regarding the impact a restraining order may have on your divorce proceeding, please call the attorneys of DeTorres & DeGeorge today at 908–284–6005 or 973–264–6100.
+If you have questions regarding the impact a restraining order may have on your divorce proceeding, please reach out to the attorneys of DeTorres & DeGeorge today or call us at 908-304-9683.